Paul Kessel

 Friendships

-A game designer to be played with a kite-like controller.
+A game designed to be played with a kite-like controller.

 To control the ship, you have to pull the two ropes.
 Colorful shapes will appear and grow.
 If the ship touches their center they'll explode.
 It is up to the player to decide to destroy them, or to preserve them.